Antony-Zhang/antony-zhang.github.io/_posts/LaTeX on VSCode (MacOS).md

 which xelatex   # /Library/TeX/texbin/xelatex
 ```

-So it turns out that the **executable files** are in `/Library/TeX/texbin/`, which is not in the `PATH` environment variable.
-Thus we need to add it to the `PATH` to make it available in the terminal.
+So it turns out that the **executable files** are in `/Library/TeX/texbin/`.
+If it doesn't output like that, execute `$PATH` to check whether the path is well-prepared, otherwise, we need to add it to the `PATH` to make it available in the terminal.

 ```bash
 export PATH=$PATH:/Library/TeX/texbin # add the path to the PATH environment variable